-It should be noted that, while the Recommended Solution for Reach #3 is a combination of Alternative 3-2 and Alternative 3-6, the final design may be subject to local landowner consultation, as well as the preferred solution for Reach #2 upstream.
+While the Recommended Solution for Reach #3 is a combination of Alternative 3-2 and Alternative 3-6, the final design may be subject to local landowner consultation, as well as the preferred solution for Reach #2 upstream.
 It may be possible that Alternative 3-6 on its own, with planned channel maintenance, could achieve an acceptable level of service at a much lower cost.
 Based on the relative cost of the flooding prevention measures compared to the potential cost implications associated with property damage due to flooding, this Alternative 3-6 could be implemented in the short-term to address the risk of flooding.

-Implementation of Alternative 3-2 is subject to the Schedule 'B' EA process and would require the establishment of an easement for access.
+Implementation of Alternative 3-2 is subject to the Schedule 'B' EA process and may require the establishment of an easement for access.
+Further, it is recommended that required approvals be sought, and the potential need for a Stage 2 archaeological assessment be reviewed, as early as possible during the detailed design phase, as appropriate.
 Implementation of Alternative 3-6 alone would not be subject to the EA process.